-The parties undertake, to gather and provide statistics as well as anecdotal evidence demonstrating the effectiveness and shortcomings of this agreement on an annual basis to the Anti-Violence Collaborative, who will produce a report for distribution to all interested parties (subject to appropriate information governance) NHS Bodies will present an individual annual report to their Board confirming and demonstrating compliance with this agreement.
-(Annex M provides an example Report Template)
+The parties undertake, to gather and provide statistics as well as anecdotal evidence demonstrating the effectiveness and shortcomings of this agreement on an annual basis to the Anti-Violence Collaborative, who will produce a report for distribution to all interested parties (and subject to appropriate information governance).in a case.
+Officers should be re-assured that questions concerning the patient's intention to commit a crime are complex and will be reviewed and explored as the case proceeds.